New "metric-affine-like" generalization of Yang-Mills theory: Potential significance of mal-YM

 \section{Potential significance of mal-YM}

-To summarize, we have constructed what seems to be a very natural generalization of YM, in which in addition to the usual massless Yang-Mills gauge fields $\bm{A}_a$ and $\bm{F}_{ab}$, there appear some new non-trivially interacting fields $\bm{B}_a$ and $\bm{G}_{ab}$, which can be made massive.
+To summarize, we have constructed a very natural generalization of YM, in which, in addition to the usual massless Yang-Mills gauge fields $\bm{A}_a$ and $\bm{F}_{ab}$, there appear new non-Abelian St\"{u}ckelberg fields $\bm{B}_a$ and $\bm{h}$, $\bm{G}_{ab}$ and $\bm{N}_a$, which can be made massive.
 Letting their mass tend to infinity $M\to\infty$ restores the standard YM.

 Here we have considered this theory exclusively at the classical level.
+The question is whether it is also good at the quantum level, in particular, renormalizable.
+Indeed, as we discuss in more detail in \cite{Wachowski24b}, this theory is non-polynomial in the field $\bm{h}$, i.e., it contains Feynman diagrams with vertices of arbitrarily high order and, accordingly, with couplings of arbitrarily large negative dimension.
+Using the broken $\mathrm{GL}(n, \mathbb{C})$ gauge invariance, we can pass to the $\bm{h} = 0$ gauge, completely eliminating non-polynomial interactions.
+But then $\bm{B}_a$ becomes a Proca field whose propagator does not decrease in the UV region.
+We can fix the propagators by switching to the Feynman-'t Hooft gauge, but this introduces a nonzero field $\bm{h}$ and the associated non-polynomiality.

-Although at first glance it seems that it is renormalizable and unitary, this, as well as the absence of other pathologies, requires a separate careful check.
-If it turns out that such a theory for some reason cannot be considered physical, this will already be an interesting result, since it will allow us to understand the nature of the covariant constancy condition \eqref{CovConstYM}, which underlies the usual YM.
+Therefore, the question of renormalizability and other quantum properties of mal-YM is quite subtle and requires a separate careful study.
+The potential theoretical significance of such a study could be that it would simultaneously allow us to better understand both the ordinary YM and its underlying covariant constancy condition \eqref{CovConstYM}, as well as MAG and its difficulties.
+Therefore, even if it turns out that mal-YM for some reason cannot be considered physical, this would already be an interesting result.

 However, if mal-YM turns out to be a physically admissible theory, then such a new generalization with additional parameters has great phenomenological interest.
-Indeed, the fact that we do not observe the fields $\bm{B}_a$ and $\bm{G}_{ab}$ can always be explained by the too large mass $M$.
-However, this immediately leads us to the question of what is the lower bound to this mass compatible with the data of accelerator experiments and observational cosmology?
-Further, can the new theory help explain some phenomena?
+Indeed, the fact that we do not observe the fields $\bm{B}_a$ and $\bm{G}_{ab}$ can always be explained by mass $M$ is too large.
+However, this immediately leads us to the question of what is the lower bound to this mass compatible with the data of collider experiments and observational cosmology?
+Further, can the new theory help explain some known phenomena?
 And can it be that some of the periodically raising (and usually dissolving) deviations from the Standard Model are better described by the new theory at some values of its parameters $e$, $\tilde e$ and $M$?

-In addition to these applied questions, it seems to us that mal-YM also has a more abstract theoretical significance, allowing us to take a new look at the metric-affine gravity (MAG).
-Typically the standard Hilbert-Einstein action \eqref{HEaction} is considered.
-However, our considerations of the mal-YM above also hint that one should probably consider an action quadratic in the curvatures, which is renormalizable and at the same time, in MAG, will not lead to equations with higher derivatives.